middyjs/middy/packages/ssm/README.md

   Defaults to `{ maxRetries: 6, retryDelayOptions: {base: 200} }`
 - `setToContext` (boolean) (optional): This will assign parameters to the `context` object of the function handler rather than to `process.env`.
 Defaults to `false`
+- `throwOnFailedCall` (boolean) (optional): Defaults to `false`.
+Set it to `true` if you want your lambda to fail in case call to AWS SSM fails (parameters don't exist or internal error).
+It will only print error if parameters are not already cached.

 NOTES:
 * While you don't need _both_ `paths` and `names`, you do need at least one of them!